 All tomatoes really like a drink, water well, never let plants dry out and, when the first fruits appear, start applying a liquid tomato feed.
-This is a very important tomato growing tip.

 Tomatoes attract their fair share of pests and diseases.
 If your plants suffer from blossom end rot, resulting from lack of water restricting calcium uptake a great tomato growing tip is to remove and destroy the affected fruits and make sure the compost is consistently moist.
 With tomato blight, the plants must be removed and burnt.
 Tomato ghost spot is less serious and the unaffected fruits may be eaten.

 At this time of the year you'll find a fabulous selection of summer bedding at our Garden Centre in Birmingham.
 David Coton will be planting the bedding in containers this month to achieve a wonderful display of colour and here are some other jobs to do in the garden in June.